Sauron: Analysis

+Sauron is the title character (Note: This is made clear in the chapter "The Council of Elrond", where Glorfindel states that "soon or late the Lord of the Rings would learn of its hiding place and would bend all his power towards it".) and the main antagonist in The Lord of the Rings.

 Embodiment of evil

 Sauron, like everything else, is created good (the Augustinian view), and seems to embody evil which is as powerful as good (the Manichaean view), but is rather the absence of good (the Boethian view).

-Tolkien stated in his Letters that although he did not think "Absolute Evil" could exist as it would be "Zero", "Sauron represents as near an approach to the wholly evil will as is possible."
-He explained that, like "all tyrants", Sauron had started out with good intentions but was corrupted by power.
-Tolkien added that Sauron "went further than human tyrants in pride and the lust for domination", since he was an immortal (angelic) spirit.
+Tolkien described the "rebellion and evil of Morgoth and his satellite Sauron" as Satanic.
+While denying that absolute evil could exist, Tolkien stated that Sauron came as near to a wholly evil will as was possible.
+Tolkien added that Sauron "went further than human tyrants in pride and the lust for domination" since he was an immortal (angelic) spirit.
 In Tolkien's words, "He began as Morgoth's servant, became his representative in the Second Age, and at the end of the Third Age actually claimed to be 'Morgoth returned'".

 Tom Shippey writes that Tolkien's depiction of Sauron embodies an ancient debate within Christianity on the nature of evil.
 Shippey notes Elrond's statement that "nothing is evil in the beginning.
 Even [the Dark Lord] Sauron was not so".
 He takes this to mean that Sauron was created good, and became evil by moving away from the good.
 The first part of Elrond's statement is taken by scholars to imply an Augustinian universe, created good.
 The second part of Elrond's statement, Shippey writes, is the Boethian view, where evil is the absence of good.
 Shippey adds that Tolkien sets this alongside the Manichaean view that good and evil are equally powerful, and battle it out in the world.
 Tolkien's personal war experience was Manichean: evil seemed at least as powerful as good, and could easily have been victorious, a strand which (Shippey writes) can be seen in Middle-earth.